WhyNotNatural

 Where to Get B Vitamins

-• Cobalamin is found in animal sources like meat, eggs, and dairy
+• Cobalamin: animal products like meat, eggs, and dairy

 Resources